divvungiellatekno/divvun.no/xtdoc/sd/src/documentation/content/xdocs/logo/README.txt

 The content in this folder is:

-divvun-logo-non-Skia.eps - non-standard version of the logo, don't use divvun-logo-non-Skia.pdf - non-standard version of the logo, don't use divvun-logo-non-Skia.png - non-standard version of the logo, don't use divvun-logo.ai           - vector paths, not characters, useless divvun-logo.eps          - exported version, can be used if correct - check! divvun-logo.jpg          - exported version, CORRECT, use if needed, no transparency divvun-logo.pdf          - exported version, WRONG - DON'T USE! divvun-logo.png          - exported version, CORRECT, use if needed, with transparency divvun-logo.svg          - ORIGINAL file, edit this one if needed README.txt               - this file
+divvun-logo.jpg          - exported version, CORRECT, use if needed, no transparency divvun-logo.png          - exported version, CORRECT, use if needed, with transparency divvun-logo.svg          - ORIGINAL file, edit this one if needed README.txt               - this file